publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIII–A/ptA/m__us_usc_t42_s290aa.md

 >     “(a) __Substance Abuse and Mental Health Services Administration.—__

->     Except as otherwise provided in the Public Health Service Act \[this chapter\], all personnel employed in connection with, and all assets, liabilities, contracts, property, records, and unexpended balances of appropriations, authorizations, allocations, and other funds employed, used, held, arising from, available to, or to be made available in connection with the functions transferred to the Administrator of the Substance Abuse and Mental Health Services Administration by this subtitle, subject to [section 1531 of title 31][/us/usc/t31/s1531], United States Code, shall be transferred to the Substance Abuse and Mental Health Services Administration.
+>     Except as otherwise provided in the Public Health Service Act \[[42 U.S.C.
+201][/us/usc/t42/s201] et seq.\], all personnel employed in connection with, and all assets, liabilities, contracts, property, records, and unexpended balances of appropriations, authorizations, allocations, and other funds employed, used, held, arising from, available to, or to be made available in connection with the functions transferred to the Administrator of the Substance Abuse and Mental Health Services Administration by this subtitle, subject to [section 1531 of title 31][/us/usc/t31/s1531], United States Code, shall be transferred to the Substance Abuse and Mental Health Services Administration.
 Unexpended funds transferred pursuant to this subsection shall be used only for the purposes for which the funds were originally authorized and appropriated.

 >     “(b) __National Institutes.—__